Configure a dataflow for a cloud storage batch connector in the UI

 Monitor your dataflow

-Once your cloud storage dataflow has been created, you can monitor the data that is being ingested through it.
-For more information on monitoring datasets, see the tutorial on monitoring streaming dataflows .
+Once your dataflow has been created, you can monitor the data that is being ingested through it to see information on ingestion rates, success, and errors.
+For more information on how to monitor dataflow, see the tutorial on monitoring accounts and dataflows in the UI .

 By following this tutorial, you have successfully created a dataflow to bring in data from an external cloud storage, and gained insight on monitoring datasets.
-Incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
+To learn more about creating dataflows, you can supplement your learning by watching the video below.
+Additionally, incoming data can now be used by downstream Platform services such as Real-time Customer Profile and Data Science Workspace.
 See the following documents for more details:

 The following sections provide additional information for working with source connectors.